 In our daily lives we all lift, lower, push, pull and carry and hold things; this is manual handling.
-There is always the potential for injuries and accidents with manual handling and 39% of all work-related ill health is caused by Manual Handling injuries or MSD's (Muscular Skeletal Disorders).
+There is always the potential for injuries and accidents with manual handling and in 2022/23 27% of all work-related ill health was caused by Manual Handling injuries or MSD's (Muscular Skeletal Disorders).